braydonlowe/startup/README.md

 - [x] **Deployed Simon CSS** - Deployed Simon to simon.cozymaefloral.com as part of the prerequisite.
+- [x] **Github Link** - Github link is still on the page and fulfills the pre-requisit requirement for this deliverable.
 - [x] **Added Company Submark as Icon** - Added a picture of a flower to act as the icon for the tab in the browser.
 - [x] **Added Conditional Visibility Of Logo** - If the CozyMae Floral logo fails to load.
 The alternate text will load.
 This was added as a condition through the CSS, image-alt class.
+- [x] **Responsive Sizing** - Text stays centered on the page as the page changes size.
+- [x] **Login Register Button** - Login/Register button was created on the home page.
+It is styled appropriately, and has it's position fixed using CSS.
+- [x] **Login/Register Page CSS** - Login and register pages now have their own CSS.
+I liked it better without the footer so that was removed.
+It now is a centered box on the middle of the page.
+It also responds to resizing.